Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

         drive.command(0.5, Drive.Direction.FORWARD, 3);

-    Distance-based movement can be automatically used instead of time by adding .encoder() and .diameter(wheelDiameter) to Drive.Builder. .gearing(motorGearing) may also need to be corrected for greater accuracy
+    Distance-based movement can be automatically used instead of time by adding .encoder() and .diameter(wheelDiameter) to Drive.Builder(). .gearing(motorGearing) may also need to be corrected for greater accuracy

     Now, what if you want your robot to move forward, then decide whether to move again based on the color of an object?